 By taking a photo of someone doing something, it gives breath to the photo.

 That wraps up Part 2 of 5 Steps to Take Better Photos of Your Children!
 I encourage you to incorporate intentional composition and movement in your photos this week!
-I’ll share the final two factors that will enhance your photos soon.
+Next time I’ll share the final two factors that will enhance your photos.
 In the meantime, feel free to let me know if you have any questions.
 Enjoy your week, friends!

 Until next time,